elelel/qluacpp/README.md

 - Modern C++ compiler (C++11 compliant, tested with Mingw64 GCC 6.2.0 and VS 2015 14.0)

 # Creating project
-Create CMakeLists.txt for the new project, linking the standard Lua C lib.
+Create CMakeLists.txt for your new project, linking the standard Lua C lib.
 Then add:
 ```
 set (QLUACPP /path/to/qluacpp)
 if (NOT TARGET qluacpp)